-Here’s some great news for the environment: we’re recycling more plastics than ever before in the U.S. It’s heartening to know that our everyday plastics can stay out of landfills and become something great in their next life, from school supplies to car parts to home décor.
+Here’s some great news for the environment: we’re recycling more plastics than ever before in the U.S. Recycling plastic bottles is great, but there are so many more things that are being recycled.
+It’s heartening to know that our everyday plastics can stay out of landfills and become something great in their next life, from school supplies to car parts to home décor.

 So how do we keep up the momentum and do even better?
 We can make sure we collect recyclable plastics from all over the home, not just the kitchen, and include plastics that sometimes are overlooked.
 Here are four examples:

 That’s right—recyclers want caps and lids, too.
 Just put the caps and lids back on plastic bottles, jugs, and containers and toss them in the recycling bin.
 Even though bottles and caps may be made with different types of plastics, they can be separated at the recycling center.

 You can recycle plastic wraps and bags by returning them to the recycling bins at more than 18,000 participating grocery and retail stores.
 In addition to grocery bags, you can recycle plastic bags for newspapers, produce, and bread, dry cleaning wraps, and even plastic wrapping from diapers, water bottles, bathroom tissue, paper towels, and more.
 You can stuff them into a plastic bag and drop them in the storefront recycling bin on your shopping trip.
 Just make sure they’re clean and dry.

 Remember your bathroom plastics!
 Bottles and containers for shampoo, conditioner, body wash, mouthwash, and lots of other toiletries typically can be recycled, just like the milk jugs, yogurt containers, and beverage bottles from your kitchen.
 Check with your local recycling program to make sure you know what’s accepted for recycling.